mm80843/T3.5/docs/RiskMitigation/PBN__Mitigation_821.md

 * [The impact of the COVID-19 pandemic on the importance of urban green spaces to the public](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_203.md)
 * [Urban Park Use During the COVID-19 Pandemic: Are Socially Vulnerable Communities Disproportionately Impacted?](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_276.md)
 * [Covid-19 and asset management in EU: a preliminary assessment of performance and investment styles](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_271.md)

-## Property: has_MitigationPrinciple

-Implementing strict measures to restrict movement and contain the spread of the virus

-## This Mitigation is enabled by the following technologies